Asian stocks mixed after Wall St fall amid concerns over rate hikes - ExBulletin

 This was bolstered by US employment figures on Friday which showed higher-than-expected wages, albeit with only about half of expected hirings.

-The prospect of past rate hikes “suggests that markets may continue to be disrupted by volatility,” Mizuho Bank’s Tan Boon Heng said in a report.
+The prospect of earlier rate hikes suggests markets may continue to be disrupted by volatility, Mizuho Bank’s Tan Boon Heng said in a report.

 The Shanghai Composite Index gained 0.2% to 3,587.69 and the Hang Seng in Hong Kong rose 0.9% to 23,702.90.